Persuaded Search: Introduction

-Information design with long-term relationships between two players, an ``agent" and a ``principal," have also been studied by \cite{hor16}, \cite{orl20}, and \cite{ely20}.
-A common feature is that there is a persistent state that is unobserved by the agent, which leads to a non-stationary contractual environment because the agent becomes more informed over time.
+Information design with long-term relationships has also been studied by \cite{hor16}, \cite{orl20}, and \cite{ely20}.
+A common feature of these papers is a persistent state that is unobserved by the agent, which leads to a non-stationary contractual environment because the agent becomes more informed over time.
 In all three, commitment power plays an important role in equilibrium outcomes.
-Our model does not feature cumulative learning by either the agent or the principal as the underlying environment is stationary.
-Perhaps surprisingly, we show that the principal cannot improve on her stationary equilibrium payoffs with commitment power. \footnote{In a different setting, \cite*{ben2019mechanisms} show that commitment is unnecessary in mechanism design problems with evidence disclosure.}
+Our model does not feature cumulative learning by either the agent or the principal as the underlying environment is stationary, and we show that the principal cannot improve on her stationary equilibrium payoffs with commitment power.

-The information design literature has focused on two prominent representations of information: one is a representation of information as distributions of posterior beliefs or posterior means subject to a Bayes-plausibility constraint \citep{kam11, gen16, kol18, dwo19, iva21} and the other is a representation of information as mechanisms with action recommendations subject to obedience constraints \citep{bergemann2016bayes, bergemann2019information, perez2022test}.
-We take the former approach because it allows us to resolve an optimization and a fixed point problem simultaneously, providing a tractable way to characterize all equilibrium information structures (including some that are strictly Blackwell more informative than recommendations).
-From an expostitional point, this method also enables a geometric intuition of the trade-offs tackled in our paper.